astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *Default : 25.0*,
    Outer Scale of the atmosphere  in meters

-   *Warning* : not optionnal in MavisLO.py
+   *Warning* : not optional in MavisLO.py

 .. option:: Cn2Weights